Why should you avoid back taxes?

 Banks and mortgage companies ask for current copies of a person’s current tax return before issuing loans.
 Other problems associated with being back on taxes include missing tax refunds.
 You can’t claim your refund if you don’t file returns.

-The IRS can also file a substitute return on your behalf, which may not be accurate given the taxman doesn’t know the tax credits or deductions all taxpayers qualify for.
+The IRS can also file a substitute return on your behalf, which may not be accurate given that the IRS doesn’t know the tax credits or deductions all taxpayers qualify for.
 In fact, substitute returns usually result in higher taxes than if a taxpayer files tax returns themselves.

 Back taxes also attract penalties.
 With professional back taxes help, you can get an installment plan or other options that help you fix your tax matters.